 Billy has held appointments at several medical schools including Head of Neuroscience Research in University College Dublin, Ireland and Associate Professor of Pharmacology at the Karolinska Institute, Stockholm, Sweden.
-Billy is currently Foundation Chair in Physiology at the Graduate Entry Medical School, University of Limerick, Ireland.
+Billy is currently Foundation Chair and Professor of Physiology at the Graduate Entry Medical School, University of Limerick, Ireland.

 Billy’s interests encompass all aspects of brain research, including nerve circuitry in neurological and psychiatric disorders, such as Parkinson’s disease and schizophrenia.
 Other interests are the application of recent discoveries in neuroscience to more effective teaching and learning – in particular when applied to: problem based learning, continuing professional development, postgraduate research supervision, module development and delivery, teaching innovations, devising content and format for online skills training programmes and neuroeducation – the brain science of learning.